CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Minimum Spanning Tree (Kruskal)/README.md

 The basic idea to create a minimum spanning tree using Kruskal's algorithm is to sort all edges in increasing weight, and then loop through each edge checking to see if adding it to the solution would cause a cycle.

-By pre-sorting all edges, we garuntee that we are looking at the minimum weight paths first, and by checking to see if the edge would create a cycle before adding it to our minimum spanning tree, we are avoiding creating just another graph.
+By pre-sorting all edges, we guarantee that we are looking at the minimum weight paths first, and by checking to see if the edge would create a cycle before adding it to our minimum spanning tree, we are avoiding creating just another graph.

 ### Pseudo Code